DavidGalvanDom/sip-alg-detectos-csharp/README.md

 The client is executed in a host into the private LAN.
 The server runs in a server with public IP.
-Both the client and the server and written in Ruby language.
+Both the client and the server and written in c# language.

 <h4> Working in progress... </h4>